edurune/game/art/README.md

 ## Licensing

-Copyright © 2026 Setten Company Limited.
-This package uses file-based licensing:
+This repository uses file-based licensing:

 - All files except the media files described below are licensed under the [Apache License 2.0](LICENSE).
 - `.svg`, `.mp3`, `.png`, and `.ico` files are licensed under [CC BY-NC-SA 4.0](LICENSE-CC-BY-NC-SA-4.0).
-- Exception: no license is granted for the `.svg`, `.png`, and `.ico` files in [src/brand/](src/brand/); all rights are reserved.
+- Exception: no license is granted for the `.svg`, `.png`, and `.ico` files in [art/src/brand/](art/src/brand/); all rights are reserved.
 TypeScript and other non-media files there remain under Apache-2.0.

-No trademark rights in the EduRune name or marks are granted.